Copyright IBM Corporation and Maersk GTD Inc. 2018, 2019

 First log into the Shipment Manager UI.
 You can find the URL information in the Shipment Manager UI URLs section above.

 If your id is an Org Admin, you will see a choice to "Continue as an Organization Admin of organization" for the organizations where you are an Admin.
-As an Org Admin, you will have access to the User Management function in the main menu.
+As an Org Admin, you will have access to several Management sections from the main menu.
 For this part of the example, we choose the non-Admin option and log in.

-The Account option in the top menu will show you what ID you are signed in with, and contains the option to Sign off.
+The Account option in the top menu will show you what ID you are signed in with (email and organization name), and contains the option to Sign Out.

-We will cover the Search and Filter options in the Filtering section below.
-For now, we will take a look at a couple of the consignments to see what information is available.
+We will cover the Search options in the Search section below.
+For now, we will take a look at one of the consignments to see what information is available.

 You will see some summary information for the consignment from the main display.

-You can see any additional data by clicking SUMMARY to expand the consignment card.
+You can see any additional data by clicking the arrow near the bottom center to expand the consignment card.
 You can see booking data (if available) displayed on the consignment card.

-Consignment level events can be seen from the Events tab after you click on the consignment card (click in the box for a specific consignment), or click on FULL DETAILS.
-Here is an example that shows All Event Types for the consignment.
+Consignment level events can be seen by clicking on the Events button, or by clicking within the consignment card and then selecting the Events tab.
+Here is an example that shows a partial display for All Event Types for the consignment.
 Note that with the All Event Types view, the events are sorted by eventSubmissionTime.